Take control of the crawling and indexing process of your website by communicating your preferences to search engines.

 Besides instructing search engines not to index a page, the robots directives also discourages search engines from crawling the page.
 Some crawl budget is preserved because of this.

-Contrary to its name, the robots directives nofollow attribute will not influence crawling.
-Search engine crawlers will still crawl pages that have a nofollow attribute, but they won’t pass on authority to other pages.
+Contrary to its name, the robots directives nofollow attribute will not influence crawling of a page that has the nofollow attribute.
+However, when the robots directives nofollow attribute is set search engine crawlers won’t use links on this page to crawl other pages and subsequently won’t pass on authority to these other pages.

 What the robots directives will do: